Master Meal Planning: A Guide for Busy and Neurodivergent Adults (Updated 2025)

 About the Author

-Eric Kaufmann, M.Ed is a Professional Educational Therapist and Certified Executive Function Coach.
-He is the Co-founder of UpSkill Specialists, an online adult executive function coaching company designed to guide adults in overcoming disorganization, procrastination, and productivity roadblocks so they can unlock their potential.
-Eric is also the founder of Elevate Learning Solutions, an Educational Therapy practice located in San Clemente, CA, that guides students with neurological differences toward becoming independent and confident students and self-leaders.
+Eric Kaufmann is a Professional Educational Therapist and Certified Executive Function Coach.
+He is the Co-founder of UpSkill Specialists, an online adult executive function coaching company that guides adults in overcoming disorganization, procrastination, and productivity roadblocks so they can unlock their potential.
+He is also the founder of Elevate Learning Solutions, an Educational Therapy practice located in San Clemente, CA, that supports neurodivergent students in becoming independent and confident.